Apr> Easter Vigil

 - in the nave: table, ciboria filled with sufficient amount of bread, cruets & offerings

-– in the sacristy: White vestments
+- in the sacristy: Gold/White vestments and stoles, extra charcoal for the thurible, lighter

 – Unveiling of sacred images